ripl-org/predict-opioids/README.md

 Analysis code to reproduce results from the manuscript:

-Hastings JS, Howison M, Inman S, Shah M. Deep Learning with Integrated Administrative Data Predicts Adverse Opioid Outcomes.
+Hastings JS, Howison M, Inman S. Improving policy with data and machine learning to prevent opioid dependence.

 This project utilizes the [predictive modeling template](https://github.com/ripl-org/predictive-template) from [Research